How to have a safe holiday with pets

 - You should be aware of your pet’s medical history and any allergies they may have, but if you can have this in writing on your phone or a hardcopy then it’s definitely worth taking away with you.

-- Your pet passport is in date and fully compliant with the laws and restrictions of the country you are visiting.
-Several countries won’t permit pets of any kind to enter but if you’re travelling within the EU, a pet passport will be sufficient documentation required for entry.
+- Your travel documentation is in date and fully compliant with the laws and restrictions of the country you are visiting.
+Several countries won’t permit pets of any kind to enter but if you’re travelling within the EU, travel documentation will be sufficient documentation required for entry.

 - Ensure you know where the nearest vets or animal hospital is to your destination, just in case you do encounter a medical emergency.
 Preparation like this might seem over the top, but it can make a huge difference in practice.